A New Grounded Partition Identity of Type $D_4^{(3)}$: Preliminaries

-In this subsection, we provide a summary of some key constructions and facts about affine Kac--Moody algebras, which will be essential in the following discussions.
-For further reading, two of the standard references on the subject are \cite{Car10} and \cite{Kac90}.
+In this section, we provide a summary of key constructions and results on affine Kac--Moody algebras and perfect crystals.
+For an introduction to affine Kac--Moody algebras, two standard references are Kac~\cite{Kac90} and Carter~\cite{Car10}.
+For an introduction to perfect crystals, a standard reference is Hong--Kang~\cite[Chapter~10]{HK02}.

-Kac--Moody algebras generalise Serre's reconstruction of finite-dimensional semisimple Lie algebras from their Cartan matrices.